vesha13/SpeechEnhancement/README.md

 This code's aim is Speech Enhancement and Denoising Audio For Hard-of-Hearing People In Universities.
 -
+*The article is being published so some files and info are not avaliable

 The main idea is to fine tune existing pre-trained MetricGAN+ model from speechbrain (https://speechbrain.github.io/; https://github.com/speechbrain/speechbrain).

 Fine tunning is made on custom data.